and welcome to our German Word of the Day. This time we’ll take a look at the meaning of

 - “Honey, Simba is definitely too fat.
 He’s stuck in the kitty door… again.”

 “Klappe, die x-ste”.
 This is like THE film business phrase.
 Everyone knows it and they really do say that on set… maybe because it has the nice side effect of covertly yet directly telling everyone to shut up.
 How so?
-Well… one of the most common uses of Klappe is as a courtly word for mouth.
+Well… one of the most common uses of Klappe is as a colloquial, slightly rough word for mouth.

 - Halt die Klappe!